-Heaney revisits the lost domain of childhood, his memory awakened by the sight of an old-fashioned farmhouse utensil used to decorate butter (the Heaneys produced their own butter on the family farm in ‘Churning Day’ from Death of a Naturalist, Heaney’s first collection of 1966).
+Prompted by the sight of an old-fashioned farmhouse utensil used to decorate pats of butter Heaney revisits the lost domain of childhood .
+The Heaney family produced its own butter on the family farm (see ‘Churning Day’ from Death of a Naturalist, Heaney’s first collection of 1966).

-The poet’s reaction stems from a childhood crisis: When I was small I swallowed an awn of rye, a naïve act that triggered sharp distress: My throat was like standing crop probed by a scythe.
-The cereal head moved smoothly down the throat in one direction but attempts to regurgitate it proved painfully difficulty: I felt the edge slide and the point stick deep.
+The poet reveals that his personal reaction stemmed from a childhood crisis (I swallowed an awn of rye), a regrettable act that triggered sharp distress (my throat was like standing crop probed by a scythe).
+The cereal head entered his throat smoothly enough (I felt the edge slide) but attempts to regurgitate it proved painfully difficulty (point stick deep).

-- butter-print: plates of carved wood with which to impress patterns on (often home-produced) butter;
+- butter-print: plates of carved wood with which to impress ornamental patterns on the upper face of butter pats (often home-produced);

 - cross-hatched: images of rye will confirm the intersecting sets of fibres that characterise the cereal head;